Before we begin

 Barker argues that monotheism was "a Deuteronomic novelty imposed with incomplete success onto Israelite faith just before the Exile."
 The Deuteronomists suppressed a tradition of a "second God" – a divine figure subordinate to El Elyon – that survived in apocalyptic literature, temple theology, and eventually in the Christian identification of Jesus as the Son of God.

 Barker is a British Methodist scholar whose work on temple theology and the "second God" tradition has influenced scholars across denominational lines.
-Her reading of Deuteronomy 32:8–9 places Yhwh as "one of the seventy sons of Elyon… the godling entrusted with Israel as his province."
+Her reading of Deuteronomy 32:7–9 places Yhwh as "one of the seventy sons of Elyon… the godling entrusted with Israel as his province."

 Friedman identifies at least four distinct literary sources behind the Pentateuch (J, E, P, D), each with different theologies, vocabularies, and divine names.
-The Deuteronomist, operating in Josiah's court, composed a historical narrative that framed earlier traditions to support centralised worship.
+The Deuteronomist, operating in Josiah's court, composed a historical narrative that framed earlier traditions to support centralized worship.
 The final editors merged these competing sources into a single text – creating tensions and contradictions that are still visible.

 Friedman is professor emeritus at the University of Georgia.
 His work made the documentary hypothesis accessible to a general audience and demonstrated that the Pentateuch is a composite document, not a unified composition.